 This blog is intended to lift and encourage you, to edify and challenge you to personal and spiritual excellence.
 To do that means you and I both need to slow down and connect.
 Think about it.
 Do you know anyone who really gives that first cup of coffee the kind of appreciation it deserves?
 Neither do I. We can polish off that first cup with practically anybody.
 Not-so-hot neighbor.
 Dude across the table blabbering with his older brother in Bangalore.
 Trucker in QuikTrip.
 Weird aunt.
+Self-important greeter in Menards with a handful of masks, staring at you?
 Even the boss, in a pinch.
 No biggie, right?
 Just the first cup.

 That refill, though—that 2nd cup?
 Oh-ho-ho, yeah.
 Catch the aroma of that fresh-brewed java.
 Feel the warmth slowly radiating.
 Watch the steam rising . . . .
 Nah.
 That one’s reserved for people we like hanging with.
 Real friends who’ve made the cut, true kindred souls whose lives and interests intertwine with yours.
 Yeah.
 That second cup is a, ah, brew of a different bean.

-I’ve spent almost 43 years, now, learning what it’s like to be married to my best friend since we were both toddlers.
-Our son and daughters are adults and pursuing their chosen careers.
-Our two grandchildren are now in high school and we systematically aid them in terrorizing their parents.
-Okay, not really.
-But we do entertain the idea with odd grins from time to time.
+As of this writing, I’ve spent almost 47 years learning what it’s like to be married to my oldest best friend, whom I’ve known since we were both toddlers.
+Our son and daughters, along with our adoptive son and daughter in love, are adults and pursuing their chosen careers.
+Our four grandchildren are doing the same, and we are now enjoying the total spoilage of three great-grandchildren.

 That was when God stepped in and changed the way I live, think, and see things and people.
 When you hear a Voice ask, “Do you want to be healed?” coming from where there’s no one standing, it’ll change your whole life.
 I’m a real, live gutless wonder!
 I have 18 inches left of my original 21 feet!
 In every measurable way, I am not the same man I was; every day is a brand new gift of 24 hours direct from God’s hand to me.